![]() |

 If the above checks do not produce a positive result, the certificate's subject name is checked.
 If it has a CN component that matches the client's reverse-mapped fully qualified domain name or IP address, the certificate is accepted.

-To enable host-based authentication with certificates on Client
+To enable host-based authentication with certificates on Client,

 make the following settings in the Connection Broker configuration on the client side:

-Add the following line in the ssh-broker-config.xml
+Add the following line in the ssh-broker-config.xml file:

 <authentication-methods> <auth-hostbased /> ... </authentication-methods>